Louisiana Safari – Take a Walk on the Wild Side

 Caitlin leaned over the side of the safari wagon to pet an enormous, double-humped Bactrian camel and exclaimed, “His nose feels weird and his hair feels greasy!”

 Throughout the slow ride (so you can visit all the animals!), visitors learn about the ecology of wildlife, the different personalities of many of the animals and the importance of preserving these precious creatures.

 In one area, more than a dozen kangaroos hop around or sit quietly under the shade of a large tree.
-There are also families of giraffes, herds of American bison, Texas longhorns, cranes, llamas and many other rare animals who live peacefully at this Louisiana haven.
+There are also families of giraffes, herds of American bison, Texas longhorns, llamas and many other rare animals who live peacefully at this Louisiana haven.
 In many cases, nearly extinct animals thrive at Global Wildlife, making an impact on the species.
 In 1989, with only 16 left in the world, the Father David Deer, a native of mainland China had almost disappeared.
 Matherne and his staff obtained five of these extremely rare deer and brought them to their refuge.
 Now, visitors can view 200 of the Father David Deer as they soak in a nearby pond, or munch on the grass as the safari wagon rides by.

 The center was the brainchild of Ken Matherne, who inherited the land from his father and began collecting exotic animals in 1989.
 He opened the gates to the public in 1991, and it is now considered the largest center of its kind in the United States.
 Matherne and his wife live and work on the grounds of the nonprofit facility.